Nova-UTD/navigator/README.md

 ```
 3. Build the container using `docker-compose build`
 4. Enter using `./start.sh`.
 Feel free to examine the contents of this script to see what it does.
 It's short!

 If everything goes well, you should now be inside the VDE container.
+Congratulations, you're ready to develop! 🎉🎉🎉

 ## Building Autoware.Auto
+_**Note:** Autoware.Auto is now built automatically when you run `colcon build`.
+These instructions will simply rebuild it._
 1. Are you inside the container?
 Your terminal will have "docker@..." if you're inside.
 If not, run `./start.sh`
 2. You'll need to give yourself permissions for the home folder uisng `sudo chown -R docker: .` (This is quirky and will be fixed)
 3. Clone the official Autoware.Auto Git repo using `cd ~ && git clone https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto.git`